seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Dissemble all your griefs and discontents:
 You are but newly planted in your throne;
 Lest, then, the people, and patricians too,
-Upon a just survey, take Titus’ part,
+Upon a just survey, take Titus' part,
 And so supplant you for ingratitude,
 Which Rome reputes to be a heinous sin,
 Yield at entreats; and then let me alone:
-I’ll find a day to massacre them all
+I'll find a day to massacre them all
 And raze their faction and their family,
 The cruel father and his traitorous sons,
-To whom I sued for my dear son’s life,
+To whom I sued for my dear son's life,
-And make them know what ’tis to let a queen
+And make them know what 'tis to let a queen
 Kneel in the streets and beg for grace in vain.

 *Aloud*